Saechaoc/CFRM-460/README.md

 * Vector and matrix arithmetic, determinants, eigenvalue-eigenvector decomposition, singular value decomposition
 * Numerical methods for optimization

-Upon completion of the course students will know the fundamental mathematical concepts needed to effectively study quantitative finance areas such as fixed income, options and derivatives, portfolio optimization, and quantitative risk management.
+Upon completion of the course students I know the fundamental mathematical concepts needed to effectively study quantitative finance areas such as fixed income, options and derivatives, portfolio optimization, and quantitative risk management.